Bobo doll experiment: Method

 For the experiment, 96 children, 48 girls, and 48 boys, from the Stanford University nursery were divided into three groups.
 The first group watched a live model become aggressive towards a Bobo doll.
-The second group watched a movie version of the human model become aggressive to a Bobo doll, and the third group watched a cartoon version of a cat become aggressive towards a Bobo doll.
+The second group watched a movie version of the human model becoming aggressive toward a Bobo doll, and the third group watched a cartoon version of a cat becoming aggressive towards a Bobo doll.
 Each child watched the aggressive acts individually to control for group biases.
 Data from the original 1961 study was used for the control group where children did not view a model.
 After being exposed to their respective models, all three groups of children were then placed individually in a room with an experimenter.
 They were exposed to a mildly frustrating situation to elicit aggression.
 Next, the children were allowed to play freely in an adjoining room full of toys, including the Bobo doll and the "weapons" that the models used.
 The researchers observed the children and noted any interaction with the Bobo doll.

 Results

-The study results show that compared to the control group, all three groups showed similar increases in aggressive behavior.
-From this, Bandura concluded that children would imitate aggressive behavior they witness from a model regardless of who or how it is presented.
-He also found that watching aggressive behavior does not cause a cathartic effect.
+The study results show that compared to the control group, all three groups showed similar increases in aggressive behaviour.
+From this, Bandura concluded that children would imitate aggressive behaviour they witness from a model regardless of who or how it is presented.
+He also found that watching aggressive behaviour does not cause a cathartic effect.
 The results of this study are of particular significance because of their contributions to the controversial topic of whether or not violent media can influence children to become more aggressive.

-Experiment of 1965: Reinforcement and Punishment
+Experiment of 1965: reinforcement and punishment

 Introduction

-For his 1965 study, Albert Bandura wanted to see if children's learned behavior would be influenced by vicarious reinforcement, or the act of imitating a behavior observed in another person after witnessing that person be reinforced for said behavior.
+For his 1965 study, Albert Bandura wanted to see if children's learned behaviour would be influenced by vicarious reinforcement, or the act of imitating a behaviour observed in another person after witnessing that person be reinforced for said behaviour.

 Method

 In the experiment, 66 children, 33 boys and 33 girls were divided into one of three groups.
-The first group would witness a model display aggressive behaviors toward a Bobo doll, followed by a researcher praising the model for his behavior and rewarding him with candy.
-The second group would witness the same scripted scenario of aggressive behaviors, but the model was instead reprimanded for his actions and hit with a rolled wooden golf club.
-The third group served as the control group, and the model was neither rewarded nor punished after his displayed behavior.
+The first group would witness a model display aggressive behaviours toward a Bobo doll, followed by a researcher praising the model for his behaviour and rewarding him with candy.
+The second group would witness the same scripted scenario of aggressive behaviours, but the model was instead reprimanded for his actions and hit with a rolled wooden golf club.
+The third group served as the control group, and the model was neither rewarded nor punished after his displayed behaviour.
 The children would watch individually to control for group biases.
-Afterward, each child would be placed individually in a room structured similarly to the one they saw for 10 minutes.
-Experimenters would score children based on the number and variation of aggressive behaviors they acted in.
-The experiment would be repeated a second time, and this time the children would be incentivized with various rewards including candy, juice, and stickers to mimic the behavior they just witnessed.
+Afterwards, each child would be placed individually in a room structured similarly to the one they saw for 10 minutes.
+Experimenters would score children based on the number and variation of aggressive behaviours they acted in.
+The experiment would be repeated a second time, and this time the children would be incentivized with various rewards including candy, juice, and stickers to mimic the behaviour they just witnessed.